Publish Novellas 3 December 2023

 Colette then describes events identical to McKenzie’s experience with the crop circle.
 “Perhaps you should give me the contact number for your doctor.
 This pregnancy thing feels so real.”

 “Just a minute.”
 McKenzie gets up to gather her secret story.
 “Read this.
-Then tell me if you still want the number to my psychiatrist.”
+Then tell me if you still want the number to my psychotherapist.”

 McKenzie sits back, sinking into the plush sofa cushions, sipping tea while awaiting a reaction.
 Colette gasps.
 “How?
 When?
+Wait, I never used a basting syringe.
 What are you saying?”